 Section 1.
 Regular Meetings

-- Staff Senate shall hold regular monthly meetings on the first Thursday of each month.
+- Staff Senate shall hold regular monthly meetings, preferentially, on the first Thursday of each month.

-- Minutes as recorded by the Secretary shall be sent to all senators within seven (7) business days following each regularly scheduled meeting.
+- Minutes as recorded by the Secretary of the Senate shall be provided to all Senators within ten (10) business days following each regularly scheduled meeting.
 The minutes shall be posted on the Staff Senate website following Senate approval at the next regular meeting.

 Section 2.
 Special Meetings

-The Staff Senate Chairperson may call special meetings of the Senate as deemed necessary or at the written request of three (3) Senators.
+The Staff Senate Chair may call special meetings of the Senate as deemed necessary or at the written request of three (3) Senators.

-At the onset of each Senate meeting, the Chairperson shall inquire verbally with the Senate Secretary as to the presence of quorum.
-The Secretary shall verbally confirm when asked that quorum has or has not been achieved.
+- At the onset of each Senate meeting, the Chair shall inquire verbally with the Senate Parliamentarian immediately as to the presence of quorum.
+The Parliamentarian shall verbally confirm when asked that quorum has or has not been achieved.

-If during the course of a senate meeting quorum is lost, the Secretary shall inform the Chair that no further official business may be conducted.
+- If during a Senate meeting quorum is lost, the Parliamentarian shall inform the Chair that no further official business may be conducted.
 In that event, the Senate shall refer to the most current edition of Robert’s Rules of Order for appropriate options.

-- Method of voting shall be conducted by a show of hands unless a Senator requests an alternate method (e.g. secret ballot, roll call vote, etc).
+- Method of voting shall be conducted verbally unless a method for the vote is defined in the Bylaws or a Senator makes a motion for an alternate method (e.g. secret ballot, roll call vote, etc.).

 - The following motions require a two-thirds majority of all Senators for its adoption: